Our Reading Intent

 Communication skills underpin all literacy skills and so we give children lots of opportunities to develop their listening, understanding and spoken language through sustained conversations between children and adults, one-to-one, in small groups and during their own initiated activities.
-We develop children’s auditory and phonological awareness through carefully planned activities that are based on the Phase One Letters and Sounds scheme of work.
+We develop children’s auditory and phonological awareness through carefully planned activities that are based on the Phase One.

 Children have lots of opportunities to join in with rhymes, songs and repeated refrains in books during story time sessions.
 They also have opportunities to play games such as `Sound Socks` where they have to tune into different sorts of sounds.

 The adults working in Nursery also help to develop children’s auditory and phonological awareness during children’s self-chosen activities.
 For example helping to sing rhymes such as `Incy Wincy Spider` while supporting children at the `Water Tray`.
 When appropriate some children will be supported in starting to link phonemes to graphemes, identifying initial sounds in their own and familiar names, and linking them to letters.
 A love of reading is fostered through core books that are used to develop cross curricular topics.
 For example, the popular story about a bear going into space ,`Whatever Next` could inspire a topic about `Space`.
 Children are also encouraged to choose books from the Book Areas to take home to share with their families.